 Using Remarketing Lists and data from your CRM, you can run campaigns to reward customers who made purchases previously.
 Such campaigns help you keep your customers loyal and persuade them to come back to you.
 Remarketing lists are available for Search as well as Shopping campaigns.

 These are a few basic tips to make your Black Friday campaigns standout from the rest.
 But please be warned, you will need to improvise and tweak to suit your product offerings and business style.

-Even though Google AdWords and Google Shopping are very similar, they hold significant contrasting features too.
-What stands true is that Product Listing Ads, without a doubt, are as competitive as AdWords Search and Display ads.
+Even though Google Ads and Google Shopping are very similar, they hold significant contrasting features too.
+What stands true is that Product Listing Ads, without a doubt, are as competitive as Google Ads Search and Display ads.
 And just like regular campaigns, shopping campaigns can also be optimized to render good results during the Black Friday sale.

 Shopping campaigns start with the product feed.
 It is mandatory that all the products in your product feed are eligible and approved by Google.
 Otherwise, your products won’t show up during searches and will lose out on a lot of potential customers.
 There are 3 things you can do to avoid product feed mismanagement:

 Automatic item updates

 Google provides automatic item updates for products in your product inventory.
 This can come in very handy as the feed is frequently updated.
 The prices and availability will be accurate, which otherwise may cause shoppers bounce off your store.
 Instead, you can do this manually too.
 However, it is better to automate as the prices may fluctuate during the shopping season.